Aheless/Shambetski.githug.io/README.md

 ## About me

-My name is Mikhail!
+My name is Mikhail.
 I am 36 years old.
 I was born and live now in the town of Oshmyany Grodno region.
 I am married and I have two children.

 ## Experience

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Individual entrepreneur.
+I was in the auto part retail business.
+My responsibilities included: work with suppliers, to form an assortment list of goods, work with clients on the implementation of applications and selling of goods.

 ```markdown
 Syntax highlighted code block